 See also Loony Fan.
 Sometimes can cross into Affectionate Parody territory if the fans are good-humoured (and the Straw Fan similarly affectionate); likewise, an Affectionate Parody of one's fandom can drift here.
 Expect this person to say "I'm your biggest fan!" at least once.
 Also expect this person to embody at least one or more of the characteristics of Fan Dumb.

 Compare with Take That, Audience! and Straw Critic.

 open/close all folders

-- Dan DiDio recently created one for a specific fan.
-And set him up as a supervillain, so he could get beaten up.
-Oh, and made sure to make him Camp Gay.
-Peter David did the same thing in YOUNG JUSTICE #13 to retaliate against a complaint he'd received about issue 7, only the fan was made into a cowardly bystander who made stupid speeches rather than a supervillain.
+Peter David created a Straw Fan in Young Justice #13 to retaliate against a complaint he'd received about issue 7, only the fan was made into a cowardly bystander who made stupid speeches rather than a supervillain.
 Parts of the bystander's dialogue were taken from an online argument with the fan in question virtually word for word.

 5th Doctor: "How did you get in here?
 You're not one of those LINDA people are you?
 I can't have them knowing where I live."

 "Planet of the Dead" features Professor Malcolm Taylor, who is also firmly in the Affectionate Parody camp.
 One particularly nice moment features the Doctor and Malcolm reminiscing about their favourite adventure from the Doctor's old "UNIT files".